canonical/charm-tf-serving/README.md

 do this will vary by type of storage class used.
 For a simple example, see the full MicroK8s example below.

+## Logging

+You can control the verbosity of the TF Serving logs by setting the `tf-logging-level` config option to a value between 0 and 3, inclusive.
+For example, you could set the logging level as:

+    juju config tf-serving tf-logging-level=3

 ## MicroK8s example

 To start, clone this git repository locally https://github.com/tensorflow/serving: